-Ask your doctor about when it is safe to shower, bathe, or soak in water.
 You should be able to go back to regular activities in about one week.
 If the procedure was done to help diagnose a condition, your doctor will suggest treatment options.
 Biopsy results may take up to a week to come back.

 Call Your Doctor

 It is important to monitor your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor: